UW-POLS503/assignment-2017-2/README.md

     each year and PLU Type.
 But instead of confidence intervals include the prediction interval.
 How do the confidence and prediction intervals differ?
 What are their definitions?
-8. Repeat the previous step but use a **prediction interval** instead of a confidence interval.
-What is the difference between the confidence and prediction intervals.

 Functional Forms
 ----------------